 In addition, the Subcommittee has jurisdiction over the merchant marine, except as it relates to national security.
 MARAD administers various programs designed to provide financial assistance and to promote and develop the domestic merchant marine industry authorized under Subtitle V of title 46 United States Code.

-- May 21, 2019 : Chairs DeFazio, Maloney Statements from Hearing to Examine Fiscal Year 2020 Coast Guard and Maritime Programs Budget Requests
+- Apr 27, 2022 : Chairs DeFazio, Carbajal Statements from Hearing on the Proposed FY23 Budget for the Coast Guard and Maritime Transport Programs